Welcome back to yet another semester at Umass, and to our Freshmen members welcome!

-If you are considering attending this outstanding event, please apply for a travel grant from AIChE.
-Short essays are due by September 15th and may win you $500!
-Also, please send us a short email at firstname.lastname@example.org simply stating your interest.
+Please send us a short email at email@example.com simply stating your interest.
 This email does not guarantee you a spot on the trip.
 Rather, it lets us know that you are interested so that we can be sure to keep you updated with trip information as it becomes available.
 Of course, feel free to email us with any questions you have!

 Stay tuned for further updates - like our Facebook page and check your school email!

 ExxonMobil has made a generous monetary contribution to our chapter, for which we are very thankful!
 The funds provided to us by ExxonMobil and Mr. Kevin Ferreira will be used for the construction of our ChemE Car, a self-propelled model car that, driven by a chemical reaction alone, will travel a given distance while carrying a payload on the day of competition.
 This funding will help to cover the cost of materials and tools necessary to construct our vehicle, such as the 3D printer that has allowed the team to produce optimal structural pieces for the chassis and reaction chamber.